ltriant/ltriant.github.io/_posts/2019-03-23-debugging-ev-and-perls-signal-handlers.md

 Part-way through development, this particular system was replatformed into a new provider, upgraded to CentOS 6, and also upgraded to Perl 5.20.1.

-So I redeployed everything onto a new development host based on the new production servers’ architecture… and the process management functionality completely stopped working; any time a child process exited unexpectedly, the parent never noticed and thus, a new child process was never forked to replace it.
+So I redeployed everything onto a new development host based on the new production servers’ architecture... and the process management functionality completely stopped working; any time a child process exited unexpectedly, the parent never noticed and thus, a new child process was never forked to replace it.

-The first thing I did — through a very tedious process—was ensure all of the CPAN dependencies (and there were many that the code above doesn’t use) were the same versions to the working version of the code; it wouldn’t have been the first time that a dependency version difference was the cause of a weird problem like this.
+The first thing I did - through a very tedious process - was ensure all of the CPAN dependencies (and there were many that the code above doesn’t use) were the same versions to the working version of the code; it wouldn’t have been the first time that a dependency version difference was the cause of a weird problem like this.

 But that didn’t fix anything.